ONE COOL EARTH

 • Work booklets or "Garden Journals " - Each series has Garden Journals tailored to different age groups.
 These worksheets reinforce the concepts learned during the lesson and can be a classroom or take-home activity to follow garden time.

-• Spanish Versions of Curriculum - Embedded within each lesson plan is a link to a fully translated curriculum.
+• Spanish versions of our curriculum - Embedded within each lesson plan is a link to a fully translated curriculum.
 We also have our video lessons available in Spanish.

 Lecciónes en Español